cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 ### Step 4: Recreate all VMs, for each deployment.

-The recreation of all VMs will remove the old NATS CA reference from thier agent settings.
+The recreation of all VMs will remove the old NATS CA reference from their agent settings.
 To recreate the deployed VMs, please check the output of `bosh recreate -h` for options.

 ### Step 5: Clean-up